AbdelrahmanAyman1/AbdelrahmanAyman1/README.md

 ---

 ### ⚡ About Me
 I am a **Software Engineer** dedicated to crafting high-performance mobile experiences.
-My philosophy is simple: **Code is for humans to read, and machines to execute.** I specialize in transforming complex business requirements into scalable, maintainable Flutter applications.
+My philosophy is simple: **Code is for humans to read, and machines to execute.** I specialize in transforming complex business requirements into scalable, maintainable Flutter applications using Clean Architecture.

-- 🛠️ Currently mastering **Advanced DevOps for Mobile**.
+- 🏗️ Heavy advocate for **Clean Architecture** & **Scalable Systems**.
-- 🏗️ Heavy advocate for **Clean Architecture** & **TDD**.
+- 📱 Focus on **Smooth UI/UX** and **Optimized Performance**.
-- 🔭 Check out my latest project: [Online Exam System](https://github.com/AbdelrahmanAyman1/online_exam).
+- 🔭 Check out my latest work below.

 ---